 The architect commissioned to build the castle was Conrad Wilhelm Hase, one of Hanover’s most influential architects of the time.
 In 1864 he was succeeded by his former pupil Edwin Oppler, who fitted out the interior and made some changes to the design.

-Because of the war, Marienburg Castle has never been finished.
+Because of the war, Marienburg Castle was never finished.
 The castle was left uninhabited, and it remained so for almost 80 years with only a caretaker in residence.
 For this reason, the original design is almost completely preserved.

-Awoken from its sleep, which had lasted for decades, Marienburg Castle casts its spell again on all visitors with its fantastical architecture and its fairy-tale appearance.
+Awoken from its decade-long sleep, Marienburg Castle now casts its spell on visitors again with its fantastical architecture and its fairy-tale appearance.
 Today the almost completely preserved interior and the countless turrets and pinnacles still overwhelm the fascinated guests.

 Marienburg Castle is still private property of the Royal House of Hanover.